alkgrove/initmaker/initmaker/examples/blinky/readme.md

 Gnu awk
 initmaker with samd5x
-cmsis -> from https://developer.arm.com/embedded/cmsis and follow the github link.

-For this example, CMSIS folder is located at the same level as initmaker and samd5x
+cmsis -> from https://developer.arm.com/embedded/cmsis and follow the github link. cmsis is very large and you only need one folder.
+Make a directory CMSIS at the same level as initmaker and samd5x, unzip the CMSIS-5.x.x and copy the folder CMSIS-5.x.x/CMSIS-5.x.x/CMSIS/Core/Include into the CMSIS folder you just created.
+You should have CMSIS/Include/core_cm4.h now.

 Edit makefile - uncomment/comment the line CFG=featherm4, CFG=metrom4 or CFG=itsym4 to customize to your board.
 Then do: